clojurewerkz/buffy/README.md

 byte buffer over a network, the receiving end should be able to deserialize it.

-### Accessing parts of payload
+### Accessing Fields In The Payload

-You can use `get-field` and `set-field` to access particular fields of the payload.
+Use `get-field` and `set-field` to access individual fields of the payload.

-Let's check out a complete example:
+Here's an example:

 ```clj
 (ns my-binary-project.core